How to Learn the Notes of the Guitar the Easy Way

 It is important to differentiate octaves and unisons.
 Where an octave is the same note at a different pitch, a unison is the exact same note at the exact same pitch.

-For example, the E you hear when you play the 6th string at the 12th fret is the same as the E you hear when you play an open E on the first string.
+For example, the E you hear when you play the 6th string at the 12th fret is the same as the E you hear when you play the 4th string at the 2nd fret.
 They are not an octave; they are at the same pitch, making them unisons in relation to each other.

 Knowing how to find octaves immediately unlocks all the notes of the guitar.
 This isn’t something you need to spend months mastering.
 It’s a shortcut that means you’ll know how to find every note on the guitar by the time you are done reading this article.